mattbierner/khepri/README.md

-# Khepri - ECMAScript Language #
+# Khepri

-## About ##
+## About
-Khepri is a programming language that is a subset of ECMAScript.
-It restricts ECMAScript and also introduces some syntax changes.
+Khepri is a duck typed programming language derived from ECMAScript.
+It both restricts ECMAScript and introduces new features to make the language more concise and consistent.

-Unlike most other *script languages, Khepri's goal is not to replace Javascript by introducing new language features, but to make writing Javascript more fun.
-Its specific focus is functional style programming in Javascript.
+Unlike most other *script languages, Khepri's goal is not to replace Javascript by introducing new heavy weight language features, but to make writing Javascript more fun, with a focus on functional style programming.

 ## To clone ##
     git clone https://github.com/mattbierner/khepri khepri